 He has been teaching fellow at UCL School of Management and visiting lecturer for executive education at Imperial College Business School.
 He also works as an independent consultant for a diverse range of start-ups, private companies, charities, public institutions and international organisations such as IDB, OECD, British Council, VISA and Amazon.

-Mike Pinder is an expert on innovation.
+Mike Pinder is an expert on innovation who leads Explorer Labs.
+He is also one of the co-founders of Wicked Acceleration Labs.
 As former Expertise Lead at Board of Innovation, he consults cross-industry in B2B & B2C helping Fortune 500’s to innovate like start-ups.
 He applies a multi-disciplinary background spanning design, business & innovation management through hands-on consulting, training & facilitation of tailored innovation programmes.
 He regularly authors thought leadership pieces and gives international keynotes and lectures on innovation.
 Mike guides innovation strategy, designs and runs corporate accelerator’s, builds long-term cultural transformation programs and grows strategic innovation partnerships with corporates like: GE, World Economic Forum, AstraZeneca, Logitech, ING Bank, Fazer, ABInBev, Atos, Zeppelin Foundation and many others.